 The partners in a partnership firm can exercise the following rights unless the partnership deed states otherwise:

-- The firm’s partners have a right to participate actively in the firm’s business.
+- The partners have a right to participate actively in the business of the firm.

-- All types of firm partners have an equal right to inspect the firm’s books of accounts.
+- All types of firm partners have an equal right to inspect the accounts books of the firm.

-- The firm partners are entitled to share the profits as per the partnership deed.
-The partners can share the firm’s profits equally without the same.
+- The firm partners are entitled to share profits as per the partnership deed.
+The partners can share the firm”s profits equally without the same.

-- The partnership firm’s partners have a right to get indemnified against any payments made or any liabilities caused by any of them in the course of business.
+- The partnership firm”s partners have a right to be indemnified against any payments made or any liabilities caused by any of them in the course of business.

-- The firm partners have some duties that they are obliged to do unless the deed is contrary.
+- The firm partners have some duties that they are obliged to perform unless the deed is contrary.

 - The firm partners have to perform their duties in good faith towards each other in business.

-- The partners should render true accounts and disclose all the information to the other partners.
-The partners must not conceal any information concerning the business of the firm.
+- The partners should render true accounts and disclose all information to other partners.
+The partners should not conceal any information concerning the business of the firm.